regenrek/nujek/docs/content/en/getting-started/why.md

 ## Why does Nujek this exist?

-In the above section we explain somehow why we tend to use storyblok but whats the existance of `nujek` now?
+In the above section we explained somehow why we tend to use storyblok but whats the existance of `nujek` now?
 ### 1. Project Quickstart

 For every client website you start you will need probably to care about repetive tasks like setup boilerplate code.